AlynxZhou/reframe/README.md

 ## Multi-monitor

-If you have more than 1 monitors, you need to set the size of the whole virtual desktop and the position offset of your selected monitor to make mouse input position mapping works.
+If you have more than 1 monitors, you need to set the size of the whole virtual desktop and the position offset of your selected monitor to make mouse position mapping works.

 Unfortunately there is no general way to get those values for all desktop environments.
 You could run a program to get the current cursor position, and then move the cursor to the right border of your right most monitor, the current x value is `desktop-width`, and then move the cursor to the bottom border of your bottom most monitor, the current y value is `desktop-height`, and then move the cursor to the top left corner of your selected monitor, the current x and y value is `monitor-x` and `monitor-y`.

-You need to keep the same multi-monitors layout **both of user session and display manager session** to make remote login work correctly.
+You need to keep the same multi-monitors layout for **both user session and display manager session** to make remote login work correctly.

-You need to disable automatic screen blank for **both of user session and display manager session**, otherwise the connector might be set to disconnected and we cannot get frames for it.

 ## Headless Setup

-This program only works with connected monitors, however if you have no monitor connected ("headless"), you can still use it because Linux kernel could force enable a connector to pretend there is a monitor and the GPU driver will work.
+This program only works with connected monitors, however if you have no monitor connected ("headless"), you can still use it because Linux kernel could force enable a connector to pretend there is a monitor and the GPU driver will still work.

 First you need to choose a connector to enable, for example `DP-1`, and then add kernel parameter `video="DP-1:D"` to enable it.